balopat/hpstr-jekyll-theme/_posts/2015-12-13-Verify-your-design.md

 - computers stopped getting faster - we have to horizontally scale our computations, caching, parallel design and functional languages are the king
 - high availability is getting more and more the norm - it requires removal of SPOFs and hence replication
 - disaster recovery and business continuity is a crucial piece of every enterprise operational strategy - cross datacenter replication is also a non trivial challenge which requires knowledge in distributed systems
-- micro services - so you decided to go down this route and have independent, scalable nodes talking to each other?
+- microservices - so you decided to go down this route and have independent, scalable nodes talking to each other?
 Great, but guess what: your system is distributed by definition.

 As more and more demand will build up for distributed and parallel systems, we will need expertise and tooling to deal with the complexity it brings.